-This course covers the techniques used to understand the progress of children ages birth to eight (2nd grade) and what programming is needed as result.
+This course covers the techniques used to understand the progress of children ages birth to 2nd grade and what programming is needed as result.
 Students will understand terminology such as "assessment," "evaluation," "statistical analysis," and "progress monitoring," and how such information is applied in classrooms.
 Gathering and analyzing data on student strengths and needs are essential practices for making decisions on students' academic and social plans.
 However, judgments about children and the corresponding decisions must be made carefully.

-EMC315Developing Curriculum for Young Children -3 credits(LLIC042 non-credit course code)
+EMC315 Developing Curriculum for Young Children -3 credits (LLIC042 non-credit course code)

 Students will demonstrate their ability in organizing the environment and planning developmentally appropriate curriculum to facilitate children's learning.
-They will identify the range of appropriate behaviors, activities and materials and be able to implement an integrated, comprehensive curriculum in a supportive physical and social setting for children three to eight years old (preschool through second grade).
+They will identify the range of appropriate behaviors, activities and materials and be able to implement an integrated, comprehensive curriculum in a supportive physical and social setting for children age three to 2nd grade.